Award winning dry and sweet wines, meads and ciders emphasize the diversity of Pennsylvania’s wine region.

 In addition to the “Best of” wins for the 2018 Red Raspberry, Arsenal Cider House & Wine Cellar went home with medals for additional entries that demonstrated their excellence in ciders and meads.
 “With all the awesome wineries we have in our state, it’s an honor to receive such an award.
 We will continue to strive to showcase the best of what the PA wine industry has to offer,” said Bill Larkin, Founder & Cellar Dweller, Arsenal Cider House & Wine Cellar.

-All winners of the Pennsylvania Wine Competition can be found here listed by medal and in alphabetical order.
+All winners of the Pennsylvania Wine Competition can be found here listed in alphabetical order by medal.
 The breadth of Pennsylvania wines and diversity of regional representation highlighted in the PWA Wine Competition demonstrates the innovation of the state’s growers and producers.
 For more information on Pennsylvania Wines visit PAWineLand.com.

 About the Pennsylvania Winery Association

 The Pennsylvania Winery Association is a non-profit trade association representing more than 135 member wineries and an advocate on behalf of the state’s growing multibillion-dollar wine industry.
 With some of the most fertile grape-growing land on the east coast, Pennsylvania ranks fifth nationally in the number of grapes grown, seventh in wine production, and seventh in the number of licensed wineries.
 To learn more about Pennsylvania wine or to plan a trip, http://pawineland.com.